 Not so long ago, the types of relationships—and roles within relationships—that women could have were limited.
 Monogamy ruled supreme, and men were the head of the household.
 Over time, as women began pushing back against the patriarchy and demanding equal rights in society, at home, and in the workplace; the rules of relationships and the traditional approach to monogamy began to change.

 Once shamed for being single at the ripe old age of 25, women began waiting for marriage and pursuing careers.
 For those who followed in the footsteps of their female ancestors, the classic marital arrangement quickly began to rearrange itself.
-Men slowly relinquished their seats at the head of the table as both parents entered the workforce and took their rightful places equally positioned across from one and other for the evening meal.
+Men slowly relinquished their seats at the head of the table as both parents entered the workforce and took their rightful places equally positioned across from one another for the evening meal.

 Dads learned to change diapers, and moms learned to ascend the cooperate ladder while single women began exploring their sexuality outside of committed relationships.
 It only makes sense that as the roles of men and women evolved, so would the relationships they forged.